An Unparalleled Workforce Near D.C.

 Diversified as it is skilled, Northern Virginia talent is the backbone of jobs in Fairfax VA.

 Few places in the world offer the depth and range of the Fairfax County workforce, a labor pool totaling more than 3.4 million people.
-Educated and internationally progressive, more than 65 percent of the population holds at least a bachelor’s degree, some from well-known Northern Virginia universities, and nearly 38 percent speak at least one foreign language.
+Educated and internationally progressive, 65 percent of the population holds at least a bachelor’s degree, some from well-known Northern Virginia universities, and nearly 38 percent speak at least one foreign language.
 Fairfax County is home to one of the most educated workforces in the world, helping to fill the many jobs in the region.

 Long known as a defense industry hub, Fairfax County has long attracted professionals with military experience, technology expertise, and security clearances.
 And now as sectors such as cyber and cloud, AI and machine learning, software and satellite technology grow in the county, the range of technical skills and expertise has broadened even further.